 My overall outreach objective is to disseminate research-based information and provide educational opportunities for the greenhouse industry in Michigan and beyond.
 I developed the MSU Floriculture website to provide research-based production information and outreach activities targeted to the greenhouse industry in Michigan and beyond.
 Some of our outreach activities and sources of information for commercial greenhouse growers are briefly described below.

 This page contains links to MSU research-based information on plant production strategies, management of the environment, greenhouse energy conservation, control of plant pathogens, the Greenhouse *A*Syst module, and other topics.
 Visit the MSU Greenhouse Crop Production Articles website, which contains many recent grower articles that have appeared in popular trade magazines and newsletters.
 Topics include bedding plant production, herbaceous perennial production, light, plant growth regulators, potted plant production, propagation of cuttings, and temperature.
 Information is also available on educational programs, including the Michigan Greenhouse Growers Expo and .

 This electronic newsletter is available free and contains short articles about emerging disease and insect pests, crop culture guidelines, height control strategies, educational events, and other greenhouse production topics.
 Articles are primarily written by MSU faculty and MSU Extension educators and outreach specialist with floriculture expertise, but educators with related expertise also contribute.

 The Michigan Greenhouse Growers Expo is held jointly with the Great Lakes Fruit, Vegetable and Farm Market EXPO at the DeVos Place Convention Center in downtown Grand Rapids, Michigan.
-The last Expo was on December 5-6, 2017.
-This Expo is planned by the MSU Floriculture Team in coordination with the Western Michigan Greenhouse Association and the Metropolitan Detroit Flower Growers Association.
+The next Expo will be on December 4-5, 2018.
 The greenhouse education sessions are open to everyone attending the Great Lakes Fruit, Vegetable and Farm Market EXPO.
 Sessions present research-based information focused on greenhouse production issues, pest management, marketing, profitability, energy conservation, new production technologies, and more.

 |Cathy Whitman||Floriculture Research Technician||2001-present|